Badly approximable points on manifolds: A Cantor sets framework

 This is \emph{a Cantor type set}.
 The classical middle third Cantor set can be constructed this way in an obvious manner with $R=3$ and $I_0=[0,1]$.
-Theorem~\ref{t2} will be proved by finding suitable Cantor type sets $\cK(\cI_q)$.
-Note that if $\cI_q\neq\emptyset$ for all $q$ so that $\cI_q$ is genuinely an infinite sequence, then $\cK(\cI_q)\neq\emptyset$.
-However, ensuring that $\cK(\cI_q)$ is large requires better understanding of the sets $\cI_q$.
+Theorem~\ref{t2} will be proved by finding suitable Cantor type sets $\cKI$.
+The construction of the corresponding $R$-sequences will be based on removing the intervals that intersect dangerous intervals -- see \S\ref{dan}.

+Note that if $\cI_q\neq\emptyset$ for all $q$ so that $(\cI_q)_{q\ge0}$ is genuinely an infinite sequence, then $\cKI\neq\emptyset$.
+However, ensuring that $\cKI$ is large requires better understanding of the sets $\cI_q$.
 There are various techniques in fractal geometry that are geared towards this task -- see \cite{Falconer-03:MR2118797}.
 We shall use a recent powerful result of Badziahin and Velani \cite{Badziahin-Velani-MAD} restated below using our notation.
-Given $q\in\N$ and an interval $J$, let
+Naturally, if we expect that the Cantor set $\cKI$ is large, then the number of removed intervals at level $q$, that is the cardinality of $\wcI_q$, should be relatively small.
+In what follows, given $q\in\N$ and an interval $J$, let